docker/labs-ai-tools-for-devs/prompts/eslint/README.md

             description: The row or column
         edit:
           type: string
-          description: The edit to make
+          description: Code to insert between start_location and end_location which will resolve the violation.
+Do not include ignore comments.
       required:
         - start_location
         - end_location
-        - edit
     container:
         image: alpine:latest
         entrypoint: